Centres, groups and projects

 The focus for the London School of Hygiene & Tropical Medicine’s work on water, sanitation, hygiene and health.

-This project investigates how Brazil’s national programme for improving primary care access and quality (PMAQ) has affected inequalities in the financing and delivery of primary care.
+This project investigates how Brazil’s national programme for improving primary care access and quality has affected inequalities in the financing and delivery of primary care.

 Effect of Remote Ischaemic Conditioning on clinical outcomes in ST-segment elevation myocardial infarction patients undergoing Primary Percutaneous Coronary Intervention (ERIC-PPCI).